 Program Review (PR): As previously described in Standard I.A.3 and Standard I.B.4, PR is the primary vehicle for all instructional programs, service areas, and administrative units to document planning, evaluation, and needed resources.
 In the PR, departments and services establish goals, actions, or initiatives for improvement and request needed resources.

-Programs use in-house data or the results of student satisfaction surveys to identify areas of improvement (IR-StudSatisfSurv\OverallSatisf\F09-19).
-For example, Student Success Services evaluates the percentage of new and all students who have completed one to three core services (IR-SSS-Rpt\F2016-20).
+Programs use in-house data or the results of student satisfaction surveys (IR-StudSatisfSurv_OverallSatisf_F09-19) to identify areas of improvement.
+For example, Student Success Services evaluates the percentage of new and all students who have completed one to three core services (IR-SSS-Rpt_F2016-20).
 Library faculty and staff evaluate their own services by participating in annual in-house surveys, which create a snapshot of service activity and needs.
 These evaluations effectively indicate which services should be maintained or enhanced.

 The PAR and PRAC committees are charged with aggregating the information gathered through PR.
 This information is used by college committees to prioritize and recommend needed human, physical, technology, and fiscal resources.
-The PAR also reviews the PR submissions for trends and makes broad recommendations, called synthesis statements, to be used by the PRAC and other committees, as described previously.
+The PAR also reviews PR submissions for trends and makes broad recommendations, called synthesis statements, to be used by the PRAC and other committees, as described previously (PAR-SynthStmt-Sec1-2_2-17-21).
 These statements provide holistic guidance that can be both short and long term.
 Administrative, Faculty, and Classified Prioritization Committees use PR results to develop recommendations for administrative, faculty, and classified professional hires, respectively (Admin-Prioritization-Process, Faculty-Prioritization-Process, Classified-Prioritization-Process).
-The Instructional and Services Technology Committee (IST) uses PR data to make technology recommendations (IST-ProgramReview-Priorities), and the Facilities and Infrastructure Technology (FIT) Committee makes recommendations on major building maintenance, renovation, or replacement (FIT-LargeProjectRec).
+The Instructional and Services Technology Committee (IST) uses PR data to make technology (FIT) Committee makes recommendations on major building maintenance, renovation, or replacement (FIT-LargeProjectRec).

 The effectiveness of key planning and resource allocation processes, in particular PR and the shared governance structure overall, is evaluated by the OIE annually.
-A campus wide survey is conducted, and results are shared on the Shared Governance webpage (SharedGovAssmtSmry\2018, SharedGov-AssmtSmry\2019, SharedGov-AssmtSmry\2020).
-Results are discussed with the OIE, Shared Governance committee chairs, and constituent group leaders to develop recommendations for improvements (SharedGov-Rev-N-Recomm-For-Improv\2017-18, SharedGov-Rev-N-Recomm-For-Improv\2018-19).
-Improvements related to planning and resource allocation processes are incorporated into the Institutional Effectiveness Partnership Initiative (IEPI) work and the Innovation and Effectiveness (IE) Plan (IEPI-Webpage, CCC-IE-Plan\2020).
+A campus wide survey is conducted, and results are shared on the Shared Governance webpage (SharedGovAssmtSmry_2018, SharedGov-AssmtSmry_2019, SharedGov-AssmtSmry_2020).
+Results are discussed with the OIE, Shared Governance committee chairs, and constituent group leaders to develop recommendations for improvements (SharedGov-Rev-N-Recomm-For-Improv_2017-18, SharedGov-Rev-N-Recomm-For-Improv_2018-19).
+Improvements related to planning and resource allocation processes are incorporated into the Institutional Effectiveness Partnership Initiative (IEPI) work and the Innovation and Effectiveness (IE) Plan (IEPI-Webpage, CCC-IE-Plan_2020).
 This work is taking place under the leadership of the OIE, along with several Shared Governance committees, like PAR and the PRAC.